telerik/xamarin-forms-docs/controls/datetimepicker/datetime-picker-key-features.md

 # Key Features

-The purpose of this help article is to show you the key features of the RadDateTimePicker control.
+The purpose of this help article is to show you the key features of the Date and Time Picker control for Xamarin.

 ## Date Range